groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 > 🤖 "Ingredient Spelling Error ([Image B2](/assets/rhode_B2.JPG)): The compound **Phytosteryl/Isostearyl** is misspelled as **Phytosteryl/Isosteararyl** with an extra **'ar'**."

 ❌ That's a mistake.
-When pressed to look for more errors in the ingredient list, Gemini mistook a paper crease for a typo:
+When pressed to look for more errors in the ingredient list, Gemini mistook the glare on a paper crease for a typo:

 ![](/assets/rhode_B2_closeup.JPG)